NATO open door policy: Russian invasion of Ukraine

-On January 7, 2022, ahead of a bilateral meeting with Russia, NATO Secretary-General Jens Stoltenberg said that "Russia's unprovoked and unjustified military buildup in and around Ukraine” had serious implications for European security and stability and that Russian forces were only strengthening a noose around Ukraine.
-A Ukrainian official said at the time that “There should not be any compromise with Russia...
+On 7 January 2022, ahead of a bilateral meeting with Russia, NATO secretary general Jens Stoltenberg said that "Russia's unprovoked and unjustified military buildup in and around Ukraine" had serious implications for European security and stability and that Russian forces were only strengthening a noose around Ukraine.
+A Ukrainian official said at the time that "There should not be any compromise with Russia...
 They recognize only force.
 Weakness will provoke them...
-NATO must show that doors are open and promises kept.”
-Stoltenberg said that “The Russian military buildup has not stopped.
-It continues and [is] gradually building up with more forces, more capabilities,” whereupon he described armored units, artillery, combat-ready troops, electronic warfare equipment, and other military capabilities.
+NATO must show that doors are open and promises kept."
+Stoltenberg said that "The Russian military buildup has not stopped.
+It continues and [is] gradually building up with more forces, more capabilities," whereupon he described armored units, artillery, combat-ready troops, electronic warfare equipment, and other military capabilities.
 Stoltenberg was clear that the alliance would not heed Russia's demand to withdraw the invitation for Ukraine and Georgia to join NATO—or for any country to pursue the path of its choosing.

-On January 28, 2022, an op-ed was published by the New York University School of Law in which the author disclosed that in two drafts of a 2021 NATO-Russia treaty, "Moscow placed the onus of averting an expanded conflict in Ukraine on the West broadly, NATO particularly, and the United States specifically.
+On 28 January 2022, an op-ed was published by the New York University School of Law in which the author disclosed that in two drafts of a 2021 NATO-Russia treaty, "Moscow placed the onus of averting an expanded conflict in Ukraine on the West broadly, NATO particularly, and the United States specifically.
 Among other stipulations, Moscow insisted that NATO's open door to new members be shut."

-In the wake of the Russian invasion of Ukraine on February 24, 2022, the leaders of the 30 NATO member countries held a meeting on March 24, 2022 in Brussels and one result was a statement which read in part:
+In the wake of the Russian invasion of Ukraine on 24 February 2022, the leaders of the then-30 NATO member countries held a meeting on 24 March 2022, in Brussels and one result was a statement which read in part:

 "Massive sanctions and heavy political costs have been imposed on Russia to bring an end to this war.
 We remain determined to maintain coordinated international pressure on Russia...
 We remain committed to the foundational principles underpinning European and global security, including that each nation has the right to choose its own security arrangements free from outside interference.
 We reaffirm our commitment to NATO's Open Door Policy under Article 10 of the Washington Treaty...
 We will continue to take all necessary steps to protect and defend the security of our Allied populations and every inch of Allied territory...
 We are also establishing four additional multinational battlegroups in Bulgaria, Hungary, Romania, and Slovakia...
 President Putin's choice to attack Ukraine is a strategic mistake, with grave consequences also for Russia and the Russian people."

+In December 2025, US president Donald Trump released the National Security Strategy of his administration, which states that US wants to "end the perception, and preventing the reality, of NATO as a perpetually expanding alliance" and calls on Europe to "take primary responsibility for its own defense".